tokyosummer/tokyosummer.github.io/content/publication/defection/index.md

 ---
-title: 'Defection and Network Difussion'
+title: 'Defection through Military Hierarchy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here